A Study of Black Holes in $F(R)-$ModMax Gravity: Gravitational Lensing and Constraints from EHT Observations: Optical properties

 \subsection{Black hole shadow}

-The BH shadow is the optical appearance feature of the BH when a bright distant source is behind it.
-In other words, a distant observer sees a BH as a two-dimensional dark zone in the sky on the background of other bright sources, this dark zone is referred to as a"BH shadow".
+The BH shadow is an optical feature of the BH when a bright distant source is behind it or when the BH is surrounded by an optically bright accretion disk.
+In other words, a distant observer sees a BH as a two-dimensional dark zone in the sky on the background of other bright sources, this dark zone is referred to as a "BH shadow".
 The shadow of a BH is created by the sphere of photons surrounding it.
-The photon ring is the result of the light deflection or gravitational lensing.
-The strong gravitational field near the event horizon of a BH affects light paths and causes spherical light rings.
-For spherically symmetric BHs, the boundary of the shadow is a perfect circle, while for rotating ones, the BH shadow is no longer circular but rather flattened on one side, as a consequence of the “dragging” of lightlike geodesics by the BH. \\
+The photon ring is the result of light deflection or gravitational lensing.
+The strong gravitational field near the event horizon of a BH affects light paths and produces spherical light rings.
+For spherically symmetric BHs, the boundary of the shadow is a perfect circle, while for rotating ones, the BH shadow is no longer circular but rather flattened on one side, as a consequence of the "dragging" of lightlike geodesics by the BH.

 For our purpose, we consider a general form of a static spherically symmetric spacetime as follows \cite{Karmakar:dj}

 in which $A(r)$, $B(r)$ and $D(r)$ can be arbitrary positive function of $r$.
 For the case of a spherically symmetric and static spacetime metric, the Lagrangian can be expressed as \cite{Karmakar:dj,Karmakar:djb}